Why Office Pods Are Booming in the Hybrid Era

 - How many people will use it simultaneously?

 - What furniture layout do you need?
-Do you need a table and chairs, sofa seating, work counters, whiteboards, video conferencing connectivity, screens, or a projector?
+Do you need a table and chairs, soft seating, work counters, whiteboards, videoconferencing connectivity or screens?

 - How quiet does your office pod need to be?
 And how private or confidential are the conversations happening inside?
 Better soundproofing levels (measured in dB reduction) will create a sanctum-like silence inside, but that can feel isolating for some employees.